Naval Special Warfare K9 Memorial

 Combat Assault Dogs have a long and varied history.
 War dogs are as ancient as battle itself.
 There is evidence of dogs in combat as early as mid-7th century BC, utilized by many different civilizations.
 Combat Assault Dogs were an important instrument in combat during the Vietnam War; approximately 5,000 U.S. war dogs were used, saving an estimated 10,000 human lives during that war alone.
 It wasn’t until after 9/11, however, that the dog program was reinstated among Navy SEALs.

-Rick Kaiser, Chief Operating Officer of the National Navy SEAL Museum, and Ken Corona, Museum Assistant: Executive Director, know the significance of the relationship between dog and handler.
+Rick Kaiser, Chief Executive Officer of the National Navy SEAL Museum, and Ken Corona, Museum Assistant: Executive Director, know the significance of the relationship between dog and handler.
 Working together in the SEAL Teams, they saw the need for canine support among their operators and together are largely responsible for the rebirth of the Combat Assault Dog program, one of the most successful programs in the military today.

 The K9 Memorial honors the Combat Assault Dogs who have sacrificed their lives in the line of service to country.
 The Museum also acknowledges the Service Dogs beyond the boundaries of the battlefield those providing support for our servicemen and women when they return home from combat.
 You can learn more about our K9 Project here.